maitag/input2action/README.md

 		gamepad:  [ GamepadButton.LEFT_SHOULDER ]
 	}
 ];

 // show how it would look into json-format trace(actionConfig.toJson);

-// contains the actions and mappings to the action-functions var actionMap:ActionMap = [
+// contains the actions and mappings to functionpointers var actionMap:ActionMap = [
 	"moveLeft"  => { action:moveLeft , up:true },
 	"moveRight" => { action:moveRight, up:true },